samandmac/PhyloBuild/README.md

    **[--rename_genes, -g]** : This indicates whether the user has a file called "new_gene_names.txt" in their working directory to rename old gene names into new gene names on the plot.
 Default is set to "no".
 Should be a tab separated file, containing the old name, then the new name.

-   **[--phylogenes, -b]** : Indicates whether the user previously utilised the PhyloGenes.sh command, which auto-generates a geneList.txt file in the Tree_Genes folder.
+   **[--phylogenes, -b]** : Indicates whether the user previously utilised the PhyloGenes.sh command, which auto-generates a "geneList.txt" file in the Tree_Genes folder.
 Default is set to "no".
-See instructions for tool in geneList1.txt file in PhyloGenes directory, and below.
+See instructions for tool in geneList1.txt file in PhyloGenes directory, and above.

 # Steps in pipeline